Last updated on August 18th, 2023 at 06:27 amJump to Recipe

 - Instant Pot: Alternatively, feel free to make this dish in the Instant Pot, here is the Instant Pot version.

 - Swap the Cheese: Instead of cheddar, you can always use other types of cheese entirely, or a combination of a few.
-Gouda, parmesan cheese, Parmigiano, Asiago, Pepper Jack, Monterey jack cheese, Gruyere cheeses are great alternative.
+Gouda, parmesan cheese, Parmigiano, Asiago, Pepper Jack, Monterey jack cheese, and Gruyere cheeses are great alternatives.
 Also, feel free to mix it with cream cheese.

-- Add proteins: To make it part of your main dishes, simply add some shredded chicken, rotisserie chicken, or sausage to it.
+- Add proteins: To make it part of your main dishes, simply add 1 cup of shredded chicken, rotisserie chicken, shredded turkey, or sausage to it.
+This will make a great addition to the Thankgiving table.

 - Milk substitute: As a milk substitute, try using cream or creme fraiche.